ettry/u-d-r-l-u/README.md

 Variables beginning with A3 open the software by pressing the button 3 times.
 Variables beginning with B4 open the software by pressing the button 4 times.
 Variables beginning with C5 open the software by pressing the button 5 times.
+Variables beginning with d open the file by pressing 6 keystrokes (only variables beginning with d can open the file and only the file can be opened)

 _1 _2 _3 _4 _5 represent the first, second, third, fourth and fifth inputs respectively.
 For example, in A3_1 enter “up” in A3_2 enter “Right” in A3_3 enter “Right” (case insensitive), this time to open the software in the direction of the key in turn press on the right left to open the specified software